microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 A profile contains the settings applied when a new WT tab is opened.
 Each profile is identified by a GUID and contains a number of other fields.

-* Which command line to execute.
-This can include arguments #TODO Test this assumption, I only read the code
+* Which command to execute on startup - this can include arguments.
 * Starting directory
 * Which colour scheme to use (see Schemes below)
 * Font face and size